Reconstructing shared dynamics with a deep neural network: Example: coupled logistic map system

-We use logistic maps as simple example systems, to simulate coupled dynamical systems with hidden common inputs and to generate the observed data series for the analysis, where the hidden common input is known.
-The logistic map is a discrete time dynamical system exhibiting chaotic behaviour if the parameter of the system is properly selected \cite{May1976}.
+We demonstrate the nonlinear state space reconstruction and the inference procedure for the latent process on coupled logistic map systems.
+The logistic map is a discrete time dynamical system exhibiting chaotic behaviour in a properly selected range of the parameter $r$\cite{May1976}.